scipy-conference/scipy_proceedings/README.md

 - Apr 19: Authors invited to submit full papers
 - May 31–Aug 8: Open Review Period
-    - The [build server](#build-server) should be maintained throughout the Open Review Period.
+  - The [build process](#build-process) is supported by Curvenote (an SciPy sponsor) and it is maintained throughout the Open Review Period.
 - Aug 16: Time Window for Publishing Conference Ready Proceedings

 ### Instructions for Editors

 As reviewers review papers, editors should apply **labels** to the PR to flag the current state of the review process.
+All paper PRs must have the `paper` label before the GitHub action will be triggered.
+Additionally, as editors and reviewers are assigned, the editors should add the reviewers GitHub handles to the PR summary comment.

-  - The **labels** in question are:
+Other **labels** that should be used are:

 - **needs-more-review** if the paper needs further review,
 - **pending-comment** if the paper is waiting on an authors' response, or
 - **unready** if the paper is not ready for the proceedings.

 Editors should come to a final 'ready', 'unready' decision before the **Final Editorial Decisions for Proceedings Contents** deadline.